 |Women At Work on B-17|

 When we arrived the area was already crowded with airmen in uniform with their families and several photographers and reporters.
 Apparently many WWII airmen were also receiving medals and commendations that day.
-When the time came for assembly I stood in father’s place in the front row of the ranks among uniformed men who all looked huge next to an eight year old boy.
+When the time came for assembly I stood in father’s place in the front row of the ranks among uniformed men who all looked huge next to an eight-year-old boy.
 While standing there I was almost sure there had been some mistake, that my father was not dead and would appear and would pick me up and tell me everything was alright.
 Perhaps he had been wounded and was on crutches but that was still okay.

 I had just seen a movie called “Three Came Home,” with Claudette Colbert about a family in the Philippines separated by war.
-The mother and son were kept in one camp while all the men were taken somewhere else.
-Near the end the Japanese captors fled before the advancing American forces and all the women and children gathered on the road to greet their returning husbands and fathers.
+The mother and son and other women and children were kept in one camp while all the men were taken somewhere else.
+Near the end the war the Japanese captors fled before the advancing American forces and all the women and children gathered on the road to greet their returning husbands and fathers.
 The men began coming over the hill and rushing down to greet their families, but there is no sign of Claudette’s husband.
 Just as she and the son were about to turn away in sorrow the husband finally appears over the crest of the hill on crutches barely able to walk.
 He rushes toward his family but falls in the dusty road.
 The mother and son rush to help him, and the family is together once more.

 I am not sure that particular film was on my mind that morning, but I was hoping for a similar ending.